 - Annual maintenance and utility costs of $2,120 on existing 1960’s home (NAHB)

 - 3.5% closing costs (Zillow)

-- All “savings” invested in stock market, earning 4% real rate of return (part of model)
+- All “savings” invested in the stock market, earning a 4% real rate of return (part of the model)

 Pushing these assumptions through the ROI model yields the following investment statistics: